-Parents and caregivers should assess their children daily for illness before sending them to school.
+Parents and caregivers are reminded to assess their children daily for illness before sending them to school.
 Parents, caregivers and students can utilize the provincial K-12 Health Check app for daily assessment of symptoms.
+If you feel unwell, stay at home.